emceelam/Multi-Chat-C/docker.md

       multi_chat_c:latest

-    # from one terminal
+    # From one terminal
     telnet 127.0.0.1 4021

-    # from another terminal
+    # From another terminal
     telnet 127.0.0.1 4021